A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 What is a certificate of insurance for vendors?

-Let’s say you own a construction company that hires subcontractors to do some of the work.
-You’ll need to request proof of insurance from each of them.
+For example, if you own a construction company that hires subcontractors to do some of the work, you should request proof of insurance from each of them.
 If your subcontractor makes a mistake that results in costly property damage or injuries, you could be sued if they don’t have insurance coverage.

 How much does a COI cost?

-Good news!
-Your certificate of insurance is part of your insurance plan and is usually free.
+Your certificate of insurance is typically included with your insurance plan at no extra cost.

 However, some insurers charge a small fee for a COI.
 If you’re charged a fee for a COI on an existing policy, you may want to consider challenging it, since some states don’t allow fees for certificates of insurance.

-When you get insurance through Simply Business, we provide a certificate of insurance at no extra cost, and you can use it immediately as proof to your clients and employees that you’re protected.
+Free downloadable COI with every policy purchase: When you get insurance through Simply Business, you receive a certificate of insurance at no additional cost.
+You can download and use it immediately as proof to your clients, employees, and partners that you’re protected.

 Get insurance coverage.